apache/incubator-taverna-common-activities/README.md

 * [taverna-rest-activity](taverna-rest-activity)
   depend on
   [Apache HttpComponents](https://hc.apache.org/) Client,
-  which can be configured to initiate
+  and can be configured to initiate
   `https://` connections.
 * [taverna-wsdl-generic](taverna-wsdl-generic)
   and [taverna-wsdl-activity](taverna-wsdl-activity) uses